andremmfaria/ha-wiimote-bridge/docs/firmware-setup.md

 {"type":"battery","wiimote":1,"level":87}
 ```

-The add-on currently forwards button events, connection status, and heartbeat messages to MQTT.
-Battery messages are emitted by the firmware but are not yet published by the add-on.
+The add-on forwards all valid firmware messages to MQTT events topics and also publishes dedicated button, connection, heartbeat, and battery topics.

 ## Tested Environment